Harolyn M.E.

 Education and Training

-Beginning in 2005, Dr. Belcher received funding from the Centers for Disease Control and Prevention (CDC), Office of Minority Health and Health Equity, to promote diversity in the public health workforce through public health leadership programs.
-Currently, there are three funded CDC programs.
-The Maternal and Child Health Careers/ Research Initiatives for Student Enhancement-Undergraduate Program (MCHC/RISE-UP) created a national consortium of institutions and universities (including the Kennedy Krieger Institute (lead), Historically Black Colleges and Universities, Johns Hopkins School of Medicine, Nursing, and Bloomberg School of Public Health, University of South Dakota, partnering with Tribal Serving Institutions, University of Southern California (former) and partnering California State University-Los Angeles (a Hispanic Serving Institution), and University of California-Davis (current) for public health leadership training for up to 50 undergraduate scholars each year.
-Recent funding from HRSA has expanded maternal and child health experiences for local undergraduate sophomores and junior scholars through the Maternal and Child Health-Leadership Education Advocacy Research Network (MCH-LEARN).
+Beginning in 2005, Dr. Belcher received funding from the Centers for Disease Control and Prevention (CDC) to promote public health workforce development through experiential public health leadership programs.
+Currently, there are two funded CDC programs, the Maternal and Child Health Careers/ Research Initiatives for Student Enhancement-Undergraduate Program (MCHC/RISE-UP) and the Dr. James A. Ferguson Emerging Infectious Diseases Research Initiatives for Student Enhancement.
+The MCHC/RISE-UP created a national consortium of institutions and universities (including the Kennedy Krieger Institute (lead), Historically Black Colleges and Universities, Johns Hopkins School of Medicine, Nursing, and Bloomberg School of Public Health, University of South Dakota, partnering with Tribal Serving Institutions, University of Southern California- Davis, and the Aaniiih Nakoda College in Ft.
+Belknap, MT).
+The MCHC/RISE-UP program collaborates with the LEND and Maryland Center for Developmental Disabilities programs and provides three public health leadership tracks, namely (1) clinical, (2) research, and (3) community engagement and advocacy.

 Related Links